Yvelo/andean/README.md

 # Andean
-## Versatile chatbot based on LangChain and connected to Google Drive
+## Versatile Google Suite chatbot based on LangChain

-Andean is a versatile chatbot connected to Google Drive and leveraging Open Source Large Language Models such as [Flant T5](https://huggingface.co/docs/transformers/model_doc/t5), [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html) and other [Llama-based](https://github.com/facebookresearch/llama) LLM for various text processing tasks.
+Andean is a chatbot that leverages Open Source Large Language Models such as [Flant T5](https://huggingface.co/docs/transformers/model_doc/t5), [Alpaca](https://crfm.stanford.edu/2023/03/13/alpaca.html) and other [Llama-based](https://github.com/facebookresearch/llama) LLM for various text processing tasks on Google Suite.
 Andean is built on [LangChain](https://python.langchain.com/) framework and aims to be deployed in serverless architecture such as Cloud Run and Tensorflow Serving.

 To showcase the effectiveness of LangChain Framework, andean initial milestones are focussed on two exploratory initial use cases: